...

 These early legislative actions set the foundation for Texas’s drug control efforts.
 Over the years, the state’s drug policies have evolved in response to changing societal attitudes, federal laws, and public health concerns.

 During the 1970s and 1980s, Texas, like the rest of the United States, experienced an escalation in the “war on drugs” initiated at the federal level.
-This period was marked by a focus on aggressive law enforcement, stricter sentencing, and increased penalties for drug offenses.
+During this period, lawmakers emphasized aggressive law enforcement, enforced stricter sentencing, and increased penalties for drug offenses.
 State lawmakers responded by enacting stricter drug laws, increasing penalties for drug offenses, and implementing mandatory minimum sentences.
 These measures targeted various drugs, including cocaine, heroin, methamphetamine, and marijuana.

 In 1981, Texas enacted the Texas Controlled Substances Act, which provided a comprehensive framework for classifying and regulating controlled substances.
 The act established different penalty groups based on the potential for abuse and the severity of the substance involved.
-Substances such as cocaine, heroin, methamphetamine, and marijuana were categorized, and penalties were assigned based on the offense.
+Lawmakers categorized substances like cocaine, heroin, methamphetamine, and marijuana, and assigned penalties based on the specific offense.

 During this period, Texas lawmakers implemented enhanced penalties for drug offenses.
 These penalties included mandatory minimum sentences, particularly for offenses involving large quantities of drugs or offenses committed near schools or in drug-free zones.
 The aim was to deter drug trafficking and to impose harsher punishments on individuals involved in drug distribution.